IntusFacultas/storybook/src/components/StyledHTML/StyledTitleUsage.md

 ## Purpose

-These components replace the default HTML5 title tags with nicer tags
+These components replace the default HTML5 title tags with title tags that have baked in IntusFacultas styleguide-compliant styling.

 ## Usage